Welcome to the Department of Industrial Relations

 When an employer becomes aware of a work-related injury or illness, it is expected to begin providing benefits to the injured worker.
 Sometimes a dispute may arise between the claims administrator and the injured worker over benefits.
 That's where you come in.

 Whether you represent employees (applicants), employers/ insurance carriers or lien claimants, there is useful information on this Web site to help you do your job efficiently and knowledgably.
 You can find provisions of the Labor Code, California Code of Regulations and pending or proposed rules that will help guide you through the litigation process.
-You will also be able to easily find the address of any of our 24 district offices in cities from Eureka to San Diego, along with a map and directions to each location.
+You will also be able to easily find the address of any of our 22 district offices plus satellites in cities from Eureka to San Diego, along with a map and directions to each location.
 Important en banc and significant panel decisions issued by the Workers' Compensation Appeals Board can be accessed here to help you find relevant case law authority.
+You can even download two weeks of the workers' compensation court calendar.
 Finally, you can also locate Division of Workers' Compensation Newsline articles covering a wide variety of topics to keep you informed about current and proposed policies affecting your practice, including our EAMS paperless case management system.

 Topics on this page include: